MMaslowski12/Draughts/README.md

 - Rupert: AI model playing checkers better than humans
 - Modules needed for Rupert to run properly, that is: Board.py, Engine.py, Game.py, Graphics.py, Neurals(in progress).py, Piece.py, Position.py
 - archives.txt automatically saving every move to help Rupert run more efficently
-- handwritten digits.ipynb, which is the independent sideproject focusing o creating a neural network distinguishing handwritten digits and 96handwriter - a trained model distinguishing digits with 96% accuracy

 ## Installation
 In order to run this program properly, you need: